pka/raspi-playground/README.md

 License
 -------

-This projects are licensed under the terms of the MIT license.
+These projects are licensed under the terms of the MIT license.